CAMBI-tech/BciPy/bcipy/display/README.md

 ﻿# Display Module

 The Display module is a core component of BciPy that handles all visual presentation logic for BCI tasks.
 It provides a flexible and configurable framework for creating and managing visual stimuli, with precise timing control and synchronization capabilities.
+Please note that the VEPDisplay is still in progress.
+Please use with discretion!

 ## Structure